Publication 113, Coupons, Discounts and Rebates

 Please refer to Regulation 1700, Reimbursement for Sales Tax, for additional information on excess tax reimbursement.

 Note: While this example shows tax calculated at a rate of 8.25 percent, you should use the rate in effect at your business location.
-Please see publication 71, California City and County Sales and Use Tax Rates, for current tax rates.
+Please see California City and County Sales and Use Tax Rates, for current tax rates.

 Purchase discounts are given to you by both manufacturers and wholesalers and are based on the amount of your prior or future purchases.
 These discounts are not included in your total taxable sales because they are based on the number of products you purchase, not the number of products sold.
 Agreements with a third party to sell products for a specific price and period of time are also “purchase discounts” and are excluded from your total taxable sales when the discount is based on the number of products you purchase from your vendor and are not otherwise tied to the amount of product sold.